AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-01-24-microexpress.md

   var completed : Bool
 }

 // Our fancy todo "database".
-Since it is immutable
+Since it is
+// immutable it is webscale and lock free,
-// it is very very fast, if not useless. let todos = [
+// if not useless.
+let todos = [
+  Todo(id: 42,   title: "Buy beer",
+       completed: false),
-  Todo(id: 42,   title: "Buy beer",      completed: false), Todo(id: 1337, title: "Buy more beer", completed: false), Todo(id: 88,   title: "Drink beer",    completed: true) ]
+  Todo(id: 1337, title: "Buy more beer",
+       completed: false),
+  Todo(id: 88,   title: "Drink beer",
+       completed: true)
+]
 ```